lvitters/RAYARRAY/README.md

 ![RAYARRAY-7](./img/screenshot3.png)

 A central Processing sketch that simulates the installation's components controls the mirrors' rotations.
-The simulation applies a range of generative choreographies, resulting in either uniform or entirely chaotic patterns.
+The simulation applies a range of generative choreographies, resulting in an emergent light sculpture.
 The rotation values for the individual stepper motors are then send over WIFI to the microcontrollers.
 The simulation can save and load custom grid dimensions and positions of the mirrors and laser diodes, so that different setups of the installation can be controlled.

 <br>
 <br>